-The 6-foot-7, 190-pound recruit is next to carry the torch for the Bradenton, Florida powerhouse.
+The 6-foot-7, 190-pound recruit is next to carry the torch for the Florida powerhouse.
 Hailing from Mississauga, Canada, Houstan is the latest in highly-touted hoopers from north of the border.

 Caleb Houstan Highlights

 Houstan primarily operates as a spot-up shooter.
 He finds open windows and moves well without the ball.
 His shot is smooth and soft.
 His high arc makes the ball silk through the net.
 The only gripe with his shot is the release speed.
 It lags a tad, making it easy for defenders to recover.
 Houstan played with drivers that forced the defense to crash the paint, leaving plenty of time for a clean look.
 That being said, he plays under control.

 The five-star doesn't need the ball to be effective.
 He runs the floor well in transition, which is his favorite spot to attack the rim.
-He finishes with dunks or looks for the open teammate.
+He finishes with dunks and is willing passer to open teammates.
 Against zone defenses, he maneuvers around the high post or finds creases under the hoop with great body control.

 Houstan's length and athleticism supply the potential for a good defender and strong rebounder.
 He can be disruptive in passing lanes and against guards.

 If he sharpens his ball and defensive skills, I see flashes of Paul George; a versatile scorer and defender capable of elite playmaking.

 Caleb Houstan Basketball Recruiting

-Houstan is the seventh-rated player in the class of 2022 according to 247Sports.
-He ranks fifth in the Rivals150 player rankings.
+Houstan was the seventh-rated player in the class of 2022 according to the 247Sports Composite.
+He ranked fifth in the Rivals150 player rankings.
 The Montverde forward considered reclassifying to the Class of 2021 during the coronavirus pandemic and COVID-19 outbreak.

 College basketball programs from all over the country haven taken interest in the high school star.
 Houstan holds offers from Alabama, Maryland, Michigan, North Carolina, Oregon, Seton Hall, Tennessee, Texas, Texas Tech, and Virginia.
 UNC head coach Roy Williams is especially intrigued by Houstan.
 IMG Academy point guard Jaden Bradley is the other top 2022 player the Tar Heels are targeting.
-Duke, Gonzaga, and Michigan State haven’t offered yet but are all keeping a watchful eye.
+Duke, Gonzaga, and Michigan State haven't offered yet but are all keeping a watchful eye.